 i.
 “They sought to be amused by these people of a strange religion, and the request was in itself an insult of their faith.
 It was impossible, and they refused to sing the song of Jehovah.
 To have done so would have been to play traitor to their own lost city, and to all that their citizenship stood for.”
 (Morgan)

 ii.
 F.B.
-Meyer took the idea of not being able to sing an applied it ot the Christian’s experience.
-“You have ceased singing lately.
+Meyer took the idea of not being able to sing and used it as an admonishment for Christians: “You have ceased singing lately.
 The joy of your religious life has vanished.
 You pass through the old routine, but without the exhilaration of former days.
 Can you not tell the reason?
 It is not because your circumstances are depressed, though they may be; for Paul and Silas sang praises to God in their prison.
 Is not disobedience at the root of your songlessness?
 You have allowed some little rift to come within the lute of your life, which has been slowly widening, and now threatens to silence all.
 And you never will be able to resume that song until you have put away the evil of your doing, and have returned from the land of the enemy.”

 b.
 If I forget you, O Jerusalem: The singer vowed that he would never forget God’s holy city, and even gave a curse upon himself if he did.
 If he did forget, then his right hand could lose its skill to play the harp.
 If he failed to remember, then his tongue would lose its ability to sing.

 i.
 “The godly could not forget Jerusalem and everything it stands for: covenant, temple, presence and kingship of God, atonement, forgiveness, and reconciliation.
 They vowed never to forget God’s promises and to persevere, waiting for the moment of redemption.”
 (VanGemeren)